naatyfelicio-dot/atu/README.md

     local root = antiRagdollCached.root

-    if not hum or not root then return end if hum.Health <= 0 then return end   -- don't touch camera on dead humanoid
+    if not hum or not root then return end if hum.Health <= 0 then return end

     pcall(function()
         LP:SetAttribute("RagdollEndTime", workspace:GetServerTimeNow())